elhub/devxp-windows/README.md

 1. The file setup installs WSL with Ubuntu, but the default installation only sets up a root user with a blank password.
 You must manually create a non-root user via `$ sudo adduser [USERNAME] sudo` with a non-blank password.
 Use this user going forward.
 For more info on WSL please refer to the [documentation](https://docs.microsoft.com/en-us/windows/wsl/about).
-2. If you have licensed software, contact your manager to be registered for a license.
+2. If you have installed licensed software, contact your manager to have your user license  egistered.

 ### Known Issues

 * Boxstarter's autologin doesn't work properly with multiple user accounts (see https://github.com/chocolatey/boxstarter/issues/318).
 As a  result, the user currently needs to login manually as local admin with password when the PC is restarted during the install process.
+* Has not been tested on Statnett PC yet.

 ### Todos